UPCOMING:

 How does language relate to the world and vice versa?
 Is it possible to grasp seemingly invisible things like thoughts, feelings or atmospheres through art?
 What signs, lines or languages must be found or invented first?

-These and similar questions are at the centre of the solo exhibition Wor(l)ds Don't Come Easy by the Austrian artist Nikolaus Gansterer.
 Two complementary series of works explore the dynamic interplay between language, perception of the world and the search for corresponding signs, and will be shown for the first time in Belgium at WIELS - Centre for Contemporary Art.
 Gansterer has spent three years intensively studying the influential work of the philosopher Ludwig Wittgenstein.
 In exchange with the philosopher Klaus Speidel, drawings, objects, installations and performances were created, which have now been published in a book.
 In the series of works Philosophical Deviations, Gansterer takes up philosophical thought and translates and expands it with artistic means.
 In a playful dialogue with Wittgenstein's writings, fundamental themes such as pain and image, colour and imagination, death and the materiality of language come into view.
 As part of his ongoing research project Contingent Agencies, Gansterer is researching the topic of human and non-human agents.
 In highly concentrated sessions, Gansterer attempts to notate the entangled interaction of wind, temperature, movement and the perception of a specific atmosphere and mood by means of performative drawings.
 The exhibition Wor(l)ds Don't Come Easy brings these two groups of works in a complex relationship and provides a fascinating insight into Gansterer’s exploratory view of the world.
 As part of the exhibition opening on Wednesday 5th of April 2023, the newly published book Playing with Ludwig / Jouer avec Ludwig (Gansterer&Speidel, Editions Dilecta Paris, 2022) will be presented.
 The writer and dramaturge Jeroen Peeters and the artist Nikolaus Gansterer engage in a conversation and performative activation, Drawing on a Book.
 How do words, lines, images and the world of the page converse with the multiple languages of artistic practice?

 On Friday 7th of April 2023 at 4pm Gansterer will give a guided tour through his exhibition.